Digital-Preservation-Finland/siptools-workshop-2019/test-set4.rst

 	gedit workspace/mets.xml

 Look at the METS root element attributes, the CONTRACTID, the OBJID.
-Take a look at the metsHdr containig information about the creating organization.
-The METS structural map is at the end of the document, look at the descibed structure.
+Take a look at the metsHdr containing information about the creating organization.
+The METS structural map is at the end of the document, look at the described structure.

-Take closer look at the created structural map and how it representents the hierarchical structure of the EAD3 metadata.
-Also look at the created ADDML metadata and how it describes the CSV files internal structure.
+Take closer look at the created structural map and how it represents the hierarchical structure of the EAD3 metadata.
+Also look at the created ADDML metadata and how it describes the CSV file's internal structure.

 Finally, clean up the workspace::